OnurAydindag/Data-Analyst-Portfolio/README.md

 - **Email:** onuraydindag@gmail.com

 ## 🚀 Current Focus
-Learning Power BI and Tableau for interactive dashboards and business intelligence.
-Next project will involve creating visual analytics dashboards with real-time data insights.
+Expanding visualization skills with Tableau for advanced storytelling and interactive data narratives.
+Continuously building portfolio with real-world data analysis projects.

 ---

-**Last Updated:** 20.12.2025
+**Last Updated:** 21.12.2025

 *This portfolio is continuously evolving as I learn and grow in my Data Analyst journey!*